ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 --------------------

-Missing (masked) values can be a nuisance especially when dealing with multimodel ensembles and having to compute multimodel statistics; different numbers of missing data from dataset to dataset may introduce biases and artificially assign more weight to the datasets that have less missing data.
-This is handled in ESMValTool via the missing values masks: two types of such masks are available, one for the multimodel case and another for the single model case.
+Missing (masked) values can be a nuisance especially when dealing with multi-model ensembles and having to compute multi-model statistics; different numbers of missing data from dataset to dataset may introduce biases and artificially assign more weight to the datasets that have less missing data.
+This is handled in ESMValTool via the missing values masks: two types of such masks are available, one for the multi-model case and another for the single model case.

-The multimodel missing values mask (``mask_fillvalues``) is a preprocessor step that usually comes after all the single-model steps (regridding, area selection etc) have been performed; in a nutshell, it combines missing values masks from individual models into a multimodel missing values mask; the individual model masks are built according to common criteria: the user chooses a time window in which missing data points are counted, and if the number of missing data points relative to the number of total data points in a window is less than a chosen
+The multi-model missing values mask (``mask_fillvalues``) is a preprocessor step that usually comes after all the single-model steps (regridding, area selection etc) have been performed; in a nutshell, it combines missing values masks from individual models into a multi-model missing values mask; the individual model masks are built according to common criteria: the user chooses a time window in which missing data points are counted, and if the number of missing data points relative to the number of total data points in a window is less than a chosen